continuedev/continue/docs/docs/customization/slash-commands.md

 ### `/edit`

-Select code with ctrl/cmd + M (VS Code) or ctrl/cmd + J (JetBrains), and then type "/edit", followed by instructions for the edit.
+Select code with ctrl/cmd + L (VS Code) or ctrl/cmd + J (JetBrains), and then type "/edit", followed by instructions for the edit.
 Continue will stream the changes into a side-by-side diff editor.

 ```json
 {